rust-lang/book/second-edition/src/ch18-00-patterns.md

 state that appeared on quarters in Chapter 6, and if the data fits the shape, we can use the named pieces.

 This chapter is a reference on all things related to patterns.
-We'll cover the valid places to use patterns, the difference between *refutable* and *irrefutable* patterns, and the different kinds of pattern syntax that you might see.
+We’ll cover the valid places to use patterns, the difference between *refutable* and *irrefutable* patterns, and the different kinds of pattern syntax that you might see.